 Ogden is a regular stop on a lot of championship circuits and has hosted several USA Cycling National Championships, stages of the Tour of Utah and more.
 In addition to such traveling events, Ogden is home to several of its own annual competitions.

 Since its inception in 2001, the Ogden Marathon has grown to be one of the most popular marathons anywhere in the U.S. This Boston qualifier was voted “one of the Top Ten Marathons in the World” and “one of the best courses in America for first-time marathon runners” by Runners World.
 Billed as “Utah’s Spring Run-off,” this world-class event typically takes place around the third weekend in May and includes full and half-marathon distances as well as a 5k and Kids K race.
 Complete information can be found here.

 Mount Ogden is no stranger to elite athletics: this course was home to Winter Olympic events in 2002.
 At a 3,000 foot vertical climb to the peak, this course is one of our toughest yet.
 The trek to the summit will be challenging, but that just makes the breathtaking views from the top so much more worth it.
 Join the Brews Blues and BBQ summer concert after the race on Sunday or take a Gondola ride to enjoy the views when not on the course.

-This event is a Trifecta Weekend, giving racers the ability to complete a Trifecta (Sprint 5K, Super 10K & Beast 21K) in just one weekend and qualify for the 2022 Trifecta World Championship in Sparta, Greece.
+This event is a Trifecta Weekend, giving racers the ability to complete a Trifecta (Sprint 5K, Super 10K & Beast 21K) in just one weekend.
 Buy the Trifecta Pass to save on entry into all 3 races and also receive Spartan+ membership for one year ($85 value), exclusive gear & more.
-Get the Pass for $389.
+Get the Pass here.